 A power bank is a portable charger designed to recharge your electronic gadgets when you’re on the move.
 Ranging in size from slim, pocket-sized devices up to larger, higher-capacity power banks – they can be used to charge cell phones, tablets, GoPros, portable speakers, cameras and even laptops.

 As technology keeps on improving, we are increasingly finding that running out of battery can be a big problem.
-Smart phones now come with large, energy-sapping screens, popular apps like Pokemon Go, Tinder and Google Maps all place large drains on our batteries.
+Smartphones now come with large, energy-sapping screens, popular apps like Pokemon Go, Tinder and Google Maps all place large drains on our batteries.

 That’s where purchasing a portable charger can really be a life-saver!
-If you’re travelling or out and about and you won’t have a chance to recharge your device, simply plug in your power bank and charge it right back up again.
+If you’re traveling or out and about and you won’t have a chance to recharge your device, simply plug in your power bank and charge it right back up again.

 How to charge a power bank

 Most power banks and portable chargers come with a USB input port which you can use to connect to a wall socket, or a USB port on your computer to charge their batteries.
 Some also come with a supplied adaptor to be able to plug into a wall socket.
 There are some products which use a micro, or mini-USB socket to charge their batteries.

 There are even solar-powered power banks such as the Anker 21W 2 port USB charger which are ideal if you’re going on a camping, hiking or fishing trip.